Moving to Carvoeiro, Portugal

 When we asked people what advice they would give someone preparing to move to Carvoeiro, they said:

 "Carvoeiro is a small, picturesque seaside village located in the Algarve region, known for its stunning beaches and warm climate.
 Before moving, expats should know that the cost of living is relatively low compared to other European countries, but it's higher than the Portuguese average due to its popularity as a tourist destination.
 The official language is Portuguese, and while English is widely spoken in tourist areas, it's beneficial to learn some basic Portuguese phrases.
 The healthcare system in Portugal is of a high standard, with both public and private options available.
 Expats are eligible for public healthcare once they become residents.
 The local cuisine is heavily influenced by the sea, with fish and seafood being staple parts of the diet.
 The Algarve region is also known for its production of almonds, figs, and oranges, as well as its high-quality wines.
 The climate in Carvoeiro is Mediterranean, with hot, dry summers and mild, wet winters.
 It's important to note that houses in Portugal are not typically insulated like they are in colder climates, so heating can be expensive in the winter.
 Public transportation is not as developed in Carvoeiro as it is in larger cities, so having a car can be beneficial.
 However, the town itself is small and walkable.
 Portugal has a relaxed pace of life, which is reflected in Carvoeiro.
 Shops may close for a few hours in the afternoon for siesta, and many businesses also close on Sundays.
 Portugal is generally safe, but like any tourist destination, it's important to be aware of your surroundings and take precautions against petty crime.
 Finally, it's important to understand the local customs and etiquette.
-Portuguese people are known for their hospitality and politeness, and it's customary to greet people with a handshake and to say "please" and "thank you"," replied a member in Carvoeiro.
+Portuguese people are known for their hospitality and politeness, and it's customary to greet people with a handshake and to say "please" and "thank you"," said one expat in Carvoeiro.

 How do I find a place to live in Carvoeiro?